drugan/commerce_xquantity/README.md

 ![Right quantities](images/right-quantities.png "Right quantities")

-## 'An Item added to your cart' message alter
+## An Item added to your cart message alter

 If you want to alter or remove the message shown to a customer when an order item is added to a _Shopping cart_ then implement